iljones00/one-click-hugo-cms/site/content/products/_index.md

 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for people who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Kaldi is the ultimate website for testing out Netlify and CMS and showing to your boss that you arent an incapable piece of human garbage.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg